Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Results and Discussion

-In Fig.~\ref{Comparison}(b,c), we show the THz nonlinear response measured in the frequency domain for films of slightly overdoped LSCO and a conventional s-wave superconductor NbN (on a MgO substrate).
+In Fig.\ref{Comparison}(b, c), we show the THz nonlinear response measured in the frequency domain for films of slightly overdoped LSCO and a conventional $s$-wave superconductor NbN.
 The LSCO film is the same $T_c = 27.5$K sample discussed above.
 It shows a large nonlinear response at low temperatures that smoothly decreases as temperature is increased.
-This is in sharp contrast to the response of NbN films where we observe an expected strong nonlinear response below $T_c$ but the nonlinearity promptly disappears in the normal state.
-For the same electric field strength no measurable nonlinearity is observed in a Au thin film deposited on a MgO substrate, as well as on the bare LSAO substrate.
+This behavior contrasts sharply with that of NbN films, where we observe the anticipated strong nonlinear response below $T_c$, which vanishes rapidly upon entering the normal state.

+To further investigate the temperature dependence, we integrate the amplitude of the nonlinear signal ($\tau = 0$) between 0.1-1.6 THz, normalized to the incident $E$-field $E_A+E_B$.
+Fig. \ref{Comparison}(d, e) shows the integrated nonlinear response for selected overdoped and optimal/underdoped LSCO films respectively which evolves smoothly across $T_c$ and disappears at temperatures $T \gg ST_c$.
+This behavior is qualitatively distinct from that of moderately and weakly disordered NbN films as shown in Fig.~\ref{Comparison}(f) where the large integrated nonlinearity, normalized using the same protocol, is only observed in the superconducting state and can be fit to an expression proportional to the BCS order parameter $\Delta(T) = \Delta_0\tanh\left({1.74\sqrt{T_c/T-1}}\right)$.
+The integrated nonlinear response for a thin gold film deposited on MgO remains below the detection limit at all temperatures.
+As mentioned above, the bare LSAO substrate also shows no measurable nonlinearity.